caio-imperial/gopher-economy/README.md

 GopherEconomy is a Discord bot built with [Go (Golang)](https://go.dev/) to provide currenty  quote, economic data, and market insights.
 Designed for simplicity and efficiency, Gophernomy is perfect for anyone who wants quick access to market data.

-## Features 1.1.0

-- [ ] 🧪 Implement Tests: Create and add tests to ensure functionality and code quality.

-- [ ] Feat: Implement log.

-## Feature 1.0.1

-- [x] Bug Report: Command Fails with Multiple Spaces Between !q and Abbreviation

-## Feature 1.0.0

-- [x] 💱 Delete all commands except !help and !q.

-- [x] Feat:Convert a specific amount from one currency to another.

 # Getting Started

 ### Prerequisites: